 A must-try is their banoffee pie and signature caramel popcorn sundae for the perfect end to your meal.
 Drinks include a punchy mezcal and jalapeño Margarita, hoppy local Bentspoke IPA, and elegant biodynamic wines from Sicily.
 This spot is always bustling so be sure to book before heading out.

 Located at Lonsdale St & Eloura Street, Braddon

-Open Tuesday to Thursday from 6pm to 9pm; Fridays from 6pm to 10pm and weekends from 9am to 2pm and 6pm to 9pm.
+Open Sunday to Thursday from 6pm to 9pm; weekend 6pm to 11pm.

 More info at www.eightysix.com.au